European Master of Science in Nuclear Fusion and Engineering Physics

 Physics engineers are trained, first and foremost, for R&D purposes.
 Their broad education makes them fit for employment at all companies and research establishments where interdisciplinary R&D requires in-depth knowledge of physics.
 They will constitute a substantial percentage of the large number of additional researchers required for the establishment of the EU as one of the main centres of excellence in the world.
 The curriculum’s engineering and physics components especially qualify the physics engineer to take up executive positions at a later stage of their careers.

-A significant number of our graduates chooses to deepen their training in the field of nuclear fusion by pursuing a PhD degree and possibly a research career.
-The EU Fusion programme is at the forefront of international fusion research and engineering.
-Moreover, fusion research is entering a new phase with the ongoing construction of ITER and the preparation for demonstration power plants.
-This is accompanied by a gradual shift of the emphasis of fusion activities from plasma physics to engineering and nuclear materials.
+A significant number of our graduates chooses to deepen their training in the field of nuclear fusion by pursuing a PhD degree and possibly a career as researcher or engineer in fusion R&D. The EU Fusion programme is at the forefront of international fusion research and engineering.
+Moreover, fusion research is entering a new, exciting phase with the ongoing construction of ITER, the worldwide preparation for demonstration power plants and the nascent fusion industry.
+This is accompanied by a gradual shift of the emphasis of fusion activities from plasma physics to engineering and technology.
 There is also a growing need for competencies on nuclear project-related issues such as project management, nuclear licensing, quality assurance, risk assessment, and management of procurement processes, as well as a tendency towards stronger collaboration with the industry.
 Finally, private investment in fusion R&D is currently booming, with (start-up) companies all over the world pursuing their own, accelerated tracks towards the development of fusion energy.